-During the 2006-07 academic year the President led an initiative to provide for a new, comprehensive Strategic Planning process that will lead to a collaborative and collegially developed Strategic Plan to guide the College's future.
-Using College and District research capabilities, the College conducted a thorough internal and external assessment of its community.
-Internally, the College gathered qualitative and quantitative data by means of surveys and interviews with individuals and groups; externally, it assessed the market and the potential of existing and new programs which meet the educational needs of the community and the developing workforce.
-The end-goal of the initiative is to have a written strategic and action plan with accompanying implementation steps to guide future decision making.
-The College views the Strategic Plan, composed of goals, strategies, monitoring, and reporting processes, as directing its educational plan.
+This academic year, 2006-07, the President is leading an initiative to provide for a new, comprehensive strategic planning process that will lead to a collaborative and collegially developed strategic plan to guide the College's future.
+Using College and District research capabilities, the College is now doing a thorough internal and external assessment of its community.
+Internally, the College is gathering qualitative and quantitative data by means of surveys and interviews with individuals and groups; externally, it is assessing the market and the Page 29 of 47 potential of existing and new programs which meet the educational needs of the community and the developing workforce.
+The end result of the initiative is to have a written strategic and action plan with accompanying implementation steps to guide future decision making.
+We view the strategic plan, composed of goals, strategies, monitoring and reporting processes, as directing our educational plan for the college.

 Despite the hurdles to planning that have hampered progress, the College has made significant progress toward stabilizing the environment so that appropriate planning occurs.
-In 2005-06 the College formalized the shared governance Planning and Budget Committee.
-In 2006-07, under the aegis of College Council, the Planning and Budget Committee augmented membership to guide the development of the Strategic Plan.
-During spring 2007, the College adopted new mission, vision, and values statements and formal goals and strategies to guide its work.
+In 2005 - 2006 the college formalized the shared governance Planning and Budget committee.
+In 2006 - 2007, under the aegis of College Council, the Planning and Budget committee augmented their membership to guide the development of the Strategic Plan.
+During Spring 2007, the College adopted new Mission, Vision, Values statements and formal goals and strategies to guide our work.
 The College intends to integrate budget plans and strategic plans by linking dollars to the implementation plan.
-In this way, the Strategic Plan will drive future efforts.
+In this way, the strategic plan will drive future efforts.

-· Complete the Strategic Planning process.
+Complete the established Strategic Planning process.